 This column is pretty straight forward.
-You take what you expect to earn a month before taxes (eg. 8,000kr.) and you multiply it by 12 (months in a year).
+You take what you expect to earn a month before taxes (eg. 8.000 DKK) and you multiply it by 12 (months in a year).
 Keep in mind that the yearly statements follow a calendar year.
 Therefore, if you moved to Denmark in September, you will start earning money in September, October, November and December.
 In other words, you have to fill in your salary 4 months in advance.
-Then, for the next year’s statement, you’d have to fill out the full amount.
+Then, for the next year’s statement, you’d have to fill out the amount for the full year.

 - Column 306 - SU

 This field is filled out automatically, but you should still double check it.
 Sometimes the system gives an error and it might insert more money than you actually get paid.
 It goes without saying that all amounts are BEFORE taxes.

 This is the holy grail of all commuters.
 You get 1,5kr. for every commute kilometer that you travel to work if it is more than 24km away from your home address.
 Use the little calculator before the yearly tax returns to see how much you can save.

 - Column 363 - Self-employed

 If you are self-employed (ie. through Wolt or Happy Helper), you need to fill out this field.
 As you are not an employee, but rather a contractor, you will be paying taxes based on the B-kort scheme.

 Tax returns in Denmark